Applications for 2020 entry are now open

 The University of Southampton are offering up to 18 students the opportunity to be part of a 4 year iPhD training programme.
 We are well placed in the area of Machine Intelligence and Nano-Electronic Devices and Systems due to our experienced academic staff and facilities provided.
 Applicants are asked to write a 2,000 word proposal based on the topic list provided.
 Please read through the sections below for detailed application requirements.

 The MINDS CDT is strongly committed to an enviroment that supports and encourages under-representated groups, promotes an inclusive culture and value diversity.

-Candidates should apply as soon as possible to be considered for a place for September 2019 entry.
+Candidates should apply as soon as possible to be considered for a place for September 2020 entry.
 All shortlisted applicants will be invited for interview at the University of Southampton.
-Note that if, due to your personal circumstances, you are unable to attend for interview in person, please get in touch.

 The MINDS CDT accepts applications from those who wish to receive a funded scholarship, those who already have a funded scholarship from another source, or self-paying applicants (proof of funds will be required).